-Pants, Shorts, Skorts, Capris, Skirts, Dresses
+Pants, Shorts, Skorts, Capris, Skirts

 - 1. All pants, shorts, skorts, capris, and skirts must meet all guidelines in this dress code including, but not limited to, fit, length, and style. - 2.
-Shorts, skirts, and dresses must be of an appropriate length and must not be disruptive. - 3.
+The length of shorts, skirts, dresses and/or skorts must equal or exceed student's fingertip length. - 3.
+Pajama-style bottom pants are not allowed. - 4.
 Clothing with holes is subject to the guidelines and restrictions of the school.